 The list above isn’t exhaustive, but just an idea of what can go wrong.
 That said, caustic soda is a very effective oven cleaner and oven cleaning product particularly in a commercial environment.
-You may also need to look out for some of the different variations of caustic/corrosive oven cleaners including caustic potash and potassium hydroxide to name just a couple.
-If the oven cleaner you’re looking at has a label for ‘corrosive’ than the chances are it contains caustic in some way, shape or form.
+You may also need to look out for some different variations of caustic/corrosive oven cleaners, including caustic potash and potassium hydroxide, to name just a couple.
+If the oven cleaner you’re looking at has a label for ‘corrosive’ then the chances are it contains caustics in some way, shape or form.

 A far ‘kinder’ range of oven cleaners contain ‘surfactants’ to physically break down the grease and fatty substances rather than ‘burning’ them off.
 Oven cleaning products containing these ingredients will generally be more limited in effect and will take longer to work.